 - Residential Services for Persons with Developmental Disabilities: Status and Trends Through 2003.
 (July 2004).
 A report providing statistics on persons with developmental disabilities in state, non-state, and Medicaid-funded residential programs in the U.S. for the fiscal year ending June 30, 2003 .
 Available online at http://rtc.umn.edu/risp/index.html.

 - Policies and Resources Related to Waiting Lists of Persons with Mental Retardation and Related Developmental Disabilities.
 (2002).
 A report detailing the findings of a national survey of state directors of developmental disabilities services conducted in 1998.
-The survey covered four areas: type and content of statewide waiting lists, state laws and regulations addressing waiting lists, policies and initiatives to reduce or eliminate waiting lists, and assistance and access to services for persons on waiting lists.
-Available online at http://rtc.umn.edu/publications/index.asp#waitlist.
+The survey covered four areas: type and content of statewide waiting lists, state laws and regulations addressing waiting lists, policies and initiatives to reduce or eliminate waiting lists, and assistance and access to services for persons on waiting lists. http://rtc.umn.edu/publications/index.asp#waitlist.

 - Qualitymall.org (http://qualitymall.org).
 This Web site has compiled resources and information available from organizations nationwide related to delivery of person-centered supports.
 The section titled Systems Change Shop includes 14 resources on cost effectiveness of services, including information about expenditures on various types of services for people with developmental disabilities and the outcomes enjoyed by service users.
 Implications for systems change are often explored, and products focus on specific initiatives, as well as information at a state and national level.

 This issue was supported, in part, by Cooperative Agreement #H133B031116 from the National Institute on Disability and Rehabilitation Research (NIDRR), U.S. Department of Education.